Ten Major Relationships: Relationship between China and other countries

-This is the longest part among the ten major relationships.
-We must learn to do economic work from all who know how, no matter who they are.
-We must esteem them as teachers, learning from them respectfully and conscientiously.
-We must not pretend to know when we do not know.
-We must not put on bureaucratic airs.
-If we dig into a subject for several months, for a year or two, for three or five years, we shall eventually master it.
+In the tenth point, Mao emphasized the importance of "learning the strengths of all peoples and all countries."

 Mao viewed the policy of learning from the other countries (implying the Soviet Union) had been right so far.
-Yet since that every nation had its weak points, China “mustn't copy everything indiscriminately and transplant mechanically” and “pick up their shortcomings and weak points.”
+Yet since that every nation had its weak points, China "mustn't copy everything indiscriminately and transplant mechanically" and "pick up their shortcomings and weak points."
 The Chinese Communists must be able to discern what were the strong or bad points from other countries to pick up.
 He used the example of the setting of a Ministry of Culture and a Bureau of Cinematography, instead of a Ministry of Cinematography and a Bureau of Culture like the case of the Soviet Union, to illustrate the importance of making a decision that best fitted the situations of China.

-Regarding to the denouncement of the cult of personality of Stalin in the Soviet Union, Mao said that the “assessment of 30 per cent for mistakes and 70 per cent for achievements” for Stalin was “just about right.”
-He then recounted the history of Wang Ming's “left adventurism” and “right opportunism” in the early history of the Chinese Communist Party which could be traced back to Stalin.
+Regarding to the denouncement of the cult of personality of Stalin in the Soviet Union, Mao said that the "assessment of 30 per cent for mistakes and 70 per cent for achievements" for Stalin was "just about right."
+He then recounted the history of Wang Ming's "left adventurism" and "right opportunism" in the early history of the Chinese Communist Party which could be traced back to Stalin.
 In terms of socialist construction, Mao warned against the dogmatic following of Marxism–Leninism and applied their doctrines creatively.

-Lastly, Mao summed up the two weaknesses of China, one being the lack of confidence among the people due to its colonial and semi-colonial past and the imperialist encroachment, and another being the delay of revolution which came only in 1949, four decades after the bourgeois revolution in 1911.
+Lastly, Mao summed up the two weaknesses of China, one being the lack of confidence among the people due to its colonial and semi-colonial past and the imperialist encroachment, and another being the delay of revolution which came only in 1949, four decades after the 1911 Revolution.